backup-manager/backup-manager/README.md

 `php artisan vendor:publish`

-Finally, you can edit the `config/backup-manager/storage.php`
+Finally, you can edit the `config/backup-manager.php` with the proper storage settings.
+An example is shown above in the [storage.php](#storage-php) example contents, but remember makes ure the file is called `backup-manager.php`.

 ##### <a name="laravel4"></a>Laravel 4